adiiti09/instructions/jenkins/exploring_jenkins.md

 > List of plugins that are already installed

 ## Advanced Settings
 > Proxy settings that can be specified in case your jenkins installation is behind a proxy
+> Custom plugins that can be uploaded or accessed from some URL